TLC: Tables, Ladders & Chairs (2018)

-The 2018 TLC: Tables, Ladders & Chairs was a professional wrestling event produced by WWE.
+The 2018 TLC: Tables, Ladders & Chairs was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live.
 It was the 10th annual TLC: Tables, Ladders & Chairs and took place on December 16, 2018, at the SAP Center in San Jose, California.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-It was the first TLC event since 2010 to feature multiple brands with a brand extension in effect.
+The concept of the show was based around the primary matches of the card each utilizing tables, ladders, and chairs as legal weapons.

 Twelve matches were contested at the event, including two on the Kickoff pre-show.
-In the main event, Asuka defeated defending champion Becky Lynch and Charlotte Flair in the first women's triple threat Tables, Ladders, and Chairs (TLC) match to capture her first SmackDown Women's Championship, which was also the first time the title was contested in the main event match of a PPV.
+In the main event, Asuka defeated defending champion Becky Lynch and Charlotte Flair in the first women's triple threat Tables, Ladders, and Chairs (TLC) match to capture her first SmackDown Women's Championship, which was also the first time the title was contested in the main event match of a PPV and livestreaming event.
 In the penultimate match, Dean Ambrose defeated Seth Rollins to win Raw's Intercontinental Championship for a third time.
 In other prominent matches, Daniel Bryan defeated AJ Styles to retain SmackDown's WWE Championship, Ronda Rousey defeated Nia Jax to retain the Raw Women's Championship, and Braun Strowman defeated Baron Corbin in a TLC match to earn a match against Brock Lesnar for Raw's Universal Championship at the Royal Rumble as well as stripping Corbin of all authoritative power.

+The event was originally planned to be held exclusively for the Raw brand, like the previous year, but after April's WrestleMania 34, brand-exclusive PPV and livestreaming events for the main roster under the second brand split were discontinued.
+This made it the first TLC event since 2010 to feature multiple brands during a brand split as well as the first to feature three brands since 2009.
+The event was also originally scheduled to be held on October 21 at the TD Garden in Boston, Massachusetts, which would have been its second time at the venue after 2015, but due to the scheduling of the all-women's event Evolution on October 28, TLC was pushed back and took the date and location of an originally planned Clash of Champions, which also returned TLC to its regular December slot after the 2017 event was held in October.